-In addition to composing and arranging original songs and acting as music director for The Lucky Trikes, KG performs a repertoire of solo works with electro-acoustic percussion and a turntablist project, Musicology.
-He has appeared at the Museum of Contemporarily Art Chicago with the Merce Cunningham Dancers on the opening day of MCA’s 2017 Merce Cunningham: Common Time exhibition and for Make Music Chicago as well as at the Burchfield Penney Art Center in Buffalo.
+In addition to composing and arranging original songs and acting as music director for The Lucky Trikes, Kyle performs a repertoire of solo works with electro-acoustic percussion and a turntablist project, Musicology.
+He has appeared at the Museum of Contemporary Art Chicago with the Merce Cunningham Dancers on the opening day of MCA’s 2017 Merce Cunningham: Common Time exhibition and for Make Music Chicago as well as at the Burchfield Penney Art Center in Buffalo.
 He recently composed, curated and served as music director for Theatre Y’s 2016 production of MacBeth at The Chopin Theater, part of Shakespeare 400 in Chicago.
-An active player in the free jazz and experimental music scene and can be heard regularly at local venues including Elastic Arts, Hungry Brain, The Owl, Cafe Mustache, Myopic Books, Beat Kitchen and The Whistler and a variety of galleries and DIY spaces.
+An active player in the free jazz and experimental music scene and can be heard regularly at local venues including Constellation Chicago, Elastic Arts, Hungry Brain, The Owl, Cafe Mustache, Myopic Books, Beat Kitchen and The Whistler and a variety of galleries and DIY spaces.
 Kyle has been a central participant in a series of public workshops in 2015-2016 and performed in the new epic opera by Christopher Preissing, Thunder, Perfect Mind and served as stage manager and percussionist for Articular Facet, another Chicago-based open culture opera collective.
-He resides in Chicago where he produces events for other artists, sells his handmade jewelry and has begun creating animated videos.
-Kyle wrote the songs and produced The Lucky Trikes’ first album, We Are the Lucky Trikes.